agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-30-cosmosdb-lease-mechanism/README.md

 ## Decision

-Cosmos DB stores for managing contract negotiations and data transfers should use a lease mechanism to control the processing of the items.
+Cosmos DB stores for managing contract negotiations and data transfers use a lease mechanism to control the processing of the items.

 ## Rationale